gstlaurent/hintgralison/README.txt

 If you accidentally tell Dr. Clue the wrong thing -- such as that you were shown Green when you were really shown White, or that Player 2 passed, when in fact, Player 2 showed something -- then its database might be permanently confused.
-Unfortunatley, the only way to the Dr. Clue into a usable state after something like that is to quit the program then reload and run it.
+Unfortunatley, the only way to get Dr. Clue into a usable state after something like that is to quit the program then reload and run it.
 There is no Undo; there is no Ctrl+Z.